NinoDiscord/Butterfly/docs/Butterfly.md

 # Package dev.augu.nino.butterfly

-The main package, only includes [ButterflyClient].
+The main package, includes types related to all the  subpackages.